Kamiwaza Wanda: Main characters

 Masato is a rival of Yuto.
-Prior to his debut in the series, Masato became a Kamiwaza Power-Shooter when he first met his Kamiwaza teammate Mighty in the rain outside Kirakira Hospital.
+Before his debut in the series, Masato became a Kamiwaza Power-Shooter when he first met his Kamiwaza teammate Mighty in the rain outside Kirakira Hospital.
 His goal was to gather up the Fact-Promins for the sake of his younger sister.
 His Promin buddy is Jetmin.
 After he failed to confront Don Bugdez on his own, Masato decided to become friends with Yuto.